 You can now jot down a quick reminder with note remember to buy milk!, and you will be reminded of this whenever you login to your machine, until you delete the note (eg. rm ~/.notes).
 There are no icons or start menus in the terminal, but as the above example show, it is very easy to create your own commands (or "launchers" if you will).
 Creating menus is also quite possible if you want to, look up the select command in your shell's manual for instance.
 I am sure you can think of many useful conventions that are better honed to your own idiosyncrasies :^)

 It is possible to go even lighter, by dropping X all together and do your work in the text console, or TTY.
-In terms of memory usage, there isn't really much difference between various Linux distros and BSD variants at the desktop, but on bare TTY you can really notice it!
+In terms of memory usage, there isn't really much difference between various Linux distros and BSD variants on the desktop, but on bare TTY you can really notice it!
 A heavy workload with dozens of text and curses applications on a BSD TTY session, will hardly use even 100 Mb of RAM.
 And you can go even lighter then that: A heavy workload in Plan 9 or KolibriOS* will use about 50 Mb of RAM**, despite being graphical desktops!
 Now, these are very obscure operating systems, and I do not generally recommend then as a daily driver.
 But it is fun to know that a graphical desktop with many windows open, running web browsers, PDF readers and documents being edited, is quite possible using only 32 Mb of RAM, next time you hear a Windows user complain that 32 Gb doesn't quite cut it...

 *) Many who see the colorful KolibriOS Desktop using few Megabytes of RAM, will assume that assembly programming must be amazingly efficient.
 That conclusion is wrong.
-There are alternative operating systems written in higher level languages that can compete.
+There are alternative operating systems written in higher level languages that can compete (eg. Inferno).
 The reason KolibriOS is so efficient, is not because it is written largely in assembly language, but because it is written from scratch.
 It avoids the truck loads of legacy junk that plague mainstream systems.

 **) Well... not counting filesystem caching and internal kernel memory, but that is usually excluded when UNIX and others measures memory, so I feel it's only fair to doctor these numbers in a similar way.